Chickenman (radio series): Spinoff series

-There was a followup series named Amazon Ace produced under the name Camp Associates but also distributed by SPOT Productions which had distributed Chickenman.
+In 1967, during a break in the production of Chickenman, Orkin produced the series Amazon Ace, an action hero who was a cross between Tarzan and the Lone Ranger, accompanied by his faithful Indian companion Bernard.
+The series was produced under the name Camp Associates but also distributed by SPOT Productions which had distributed Chickenman.

 In 1973, Orkin's production company revived the series as Chickenman vs. the Earth-Polluters, an ecology series in which the "Fearless Feathered Fighter" battles pollution in Midland City, organizing the BEAK (Beautiful Earth & Air Keepers) Patrol.
 A total of 52 episodes were recorded.

 In 1977, Orkin produced Chickenman Returns for the Last Time Again.
 The "Wonderful White-Winged Warrior" feels that time had passed him by and he decides to open a crime-fighting school to carry on his crusade.
 However, there is only one student: Leon Cablemouth (played by Orkin's then-partner, Bert Berdis).
 Orkin and Rich Koz co-authored several of the episodes, which numbered 65.

 In 1995, Orkin brought Chickenman out of retirement for a 30th anniversary tribute episode on Poultry Slam 1995, Episode 3 of the WBEZ public radio program This American Life (then called Your Radio Playhouse).
 In "Chickenman Challenges a Fate Named Frank," Benton Harbor realizes that he's getting older, and goes to the doctor, who tells him that his cholesterol is high and he should stop being a crime-fighting superhero.
 Chickenman goes to an employment agency, but all of the available jobs are even more physically strenuous than fighting crime, except for a napkin-folder in a nouveau Italian-Chinese restaurant.
 He tries a geriatric counselor, who recommends he move to a superhero retirement community.
 Faced with those disappointing options, Chickenman chances it all and challenges the fates.
 The story was repeated in the next year's Poultry Slam 1996, when This American Life was syndicated nationally.

 Rebroadcasts

 Chickenman episodes are regularly played on the American Forces Radio and Television Service (AFRTS), especially on stations broadcasting to service personnel outside the continental United States.
 It first appeared on AFRTS during the Vietnam War.

-The show can be heard daily on 101.1 The River WVRE in Dubuque, Iowa, at 7:15 am, and 5:15 pm, XM Radio's Channel 151, Laugh USA, and was formerly played on XM Radio Channel 6 before it merged with Sirius Satellite Radio.
-It is also broadcast on WFJV 103.3 in Crystal River, Florida, on weekday mornings at 6:30, 7:30 and 8:30 AM.
-Also, WION-AM, I-1430 (kHz) in Ionia, Michigan, and their low-power FM translator station on 92.7(mHz) broadcasts episodes weekdays a few minutes after 8:00 AM and 12:00 noon (generally around 12 minutes after the hour).
-Several episodes have been used by This American Life.